juniorsundarCasual/TGT/vault/volume-4.chapter-271.md

 "Lili here was to be sold to the Vice Minister of Finance for... a disgusting purpose.
 However, Sect Leader saved her, just like all of us here.
 And for that, we are infinitely grateful!"
 Yohn joined in.

-Kevan nodded and declared, "If the Sect Leader would still have us all, we would love nothing more than to become part of the righteous establishment headed by such a benevolent and courageous figure."
+Kevan nodded and declared, "If the Sect Leader would still have us all, we would want nothing more than to be a part of a Sect headed by such a righteous and courageous person."

 "Please accept our bow, Sect Leader Larks!"
 All the kids bellowed in rehearsed unison.
 They then all got down to their knees and banged their heads against the ground.
 They repeated this again, and again.
 With each collision of skulls to the ground, Guy was incrementally brought out of his state of dissociation.